-Large or small, we believe that creating character is all about the details—and outside lighting is among the most important items to address.
-When designed correctly, exterior lighting not only highlights and complements a home’s architecture, it helps homeowners and guests safely navigate their way from the driveway to the front door.
-To add unmistakable character, we suggest replacing basic outdoor lighting with appropriately scaled, freestanding coach lights on the walkway as well as side lanterns at the entryway, garage, and deck areas (sometimes a pendant light also works well at the front door).
+When designed correctly, exterior lighting not only highlights and complements a home’s unique architecture, it also helps visitors safely navigate their way from the drive to the front door.
+To add unmistakable character, we suggest replacing basic outdoor lighting with appropriately scaled freestanding coach lights on the walkway as well as lanterns flanking the entryway, garage, and deck areas (a pendant light also works well at the front door).
 One of our favorite sources for authentic, artisan-crafted lighting is Lamplighter Corner on Martha’s Vineyard — they offer an excellent selection of historic wall and post-mounted models in copper and solid brass.
 Another outstanding lighting resource is Patti Bros., Inc. in Sudbury, Massachusetts.

 Storm Doors & House Numbers